jitsi/jitsi-meet/doc/API.md

 16. removeCommandListener(command) - removes the listeners for the specified command
     - command - the name of the command

+17. addTrack(track) - Adds JitsiLocalTrack object to the conference.
+    - track - the JitsiLocalTrack
+17. removeTrack(track) - Removes JitsiLocalTrack object to the conference.
+    - track - the JitsiLocalTrack
 JitsiTrack
 ======
 The object represents single track - video or audio.
 They can be remote tracks ( from the other participants in the call) or local tracks (from the devices of the local participant).